-- Are you prepared to talk about your weaknesses?
+- Are you prepared to talk about your weaknesses in a job interview?
 During job interviews, hiring managers will often ask about your weaknesses, in addition to your strengths, as a way to determine whether you are qualified for the job.

 - Interviewers want to know about what you can’t do, or what you have difficulty with on the job.
 How you respond will help the interviewer understand how well you know yourself, as well as whether you would be a good fit for the role.

-- Weaknesses are tricky to talk about.
-You need to be smart when you share your examples and you don’t want to knock yourself out of contention for the job because the interviewer thinks you’re not qualified.
+- Weaknesses are tricky to talk about in an interview.
+You need to be smart when you share your examples, and you don’t want to knock yourself out of contention for the job because the interviewer thinks you’re not qualified.

 - You do want your answer to be honest, but keep it as positive as possible.

 - Related: Learn additional best practices on how to answer the “Tell me about yourself.” question in an interview here.

 Congratulations, you’ve successfully submitted your resume, and you’re moving on to the next step in the hiring process.
 After the interview is confirmed, you’ll begin the process of researching the company and the hiring manager.

 Interviews are essential in identifying your fitness for the job, and a discussion about your strengths and weaknesses is pretty standard.
 Many applicants don’t usually know how to talk about their shortcomings, so we wanted to provide some tips to help you prepare, and perhaps help you reduce common interview blunders.

 Interviewers that ask about weaknesses in a job interview are looking for examples of how a person faced obstacles and overcame them in the past.
 Recognizing that all job candidates have flaws, how they deal with failure and have made steps to fix them are indicators as to how they will handle constructive criticism in the future.